vianneynara/vianneynara/README.md

 <div align="center">

-I'm Nara.
-An Indonesian university student.
+I'm Nara, an Indonesian university student.
 I love to learn new things.<br>
 Not only codes, I have some interest in networks and system rchitectures.<br>
 It is sad that I'm currently very occupied at the moment with college projects.<br><br>
 Currently working on an E-commerce website project with Java Spring Boot<br>